Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 | 72cb5602 | Andrew Squiggman  | 7        | Shed No Tears         | 95475c5c | 12       | 2020-06-13T00:30:24-04:00 |

 **Experimental note**: This table represents "more information about a customer".
-So, while its scheme is currently specific to Britannia Brewery's current platform, we can imagine that a scheme could be found or invented that generalizes "more informational about a customer" in a while that applies to all breweries using these rules.
+So, while its schema is currently specific to Britannia Brewery's current platform, we can imagine that a schema could be found or invented that generalizes "more informational about a customer" in a manner that applies to all breweries using these rules.

 <!-- | id       | name              | stock_name            | quantity | IBU  | -->
 <!-- |----------|-------------------|-----------------------|----------|------| -->